A Brief History of Living in the Loop

 February 21, 2013Google

 Most of us think of downtown as a place for big business and shopping, but a few people actually live downtown.
-Inspired by the construction of the new building at 111 West Wacker Drive, I decided to explore a history of residential architecture in the Loop.
+Inspired by the construction of the new Waterview Tower climbing to the skies near the river, I decided to explore a history of residential architecture in the Loop.

 So what does this have to do with Chicago architecture?
 Everything.